30th July 2021 31st January 2023 / 7 minutes of reading

 That’s why I am sharing what I keep inside my toolkit as a brand strategist this week.
 I want to show you the different tools I use and give you a bit of an introduction to 3 of my favourites.

-It’s also worth pointing out that this is my toolbox with my tools that I really do use all the time when doing different DIY jobs.
+It’s also worth pointing out that this is my toolbox with tools that I use all the time when doing different DIY jobs.

-At the time of recording this, I’m at the beginning of upcycling my Auntie’s old dining table and chairs which was passed onto me after my cousin her son was done with it.
+At the time of recording this, I was at the beginning of upcycling my Auntie’s old dining table and chairs which was passed onto me after my cousin her son was done with it.

 Different Names For The Same Thing In A Brand Strategy Toolkit